danfuzz/samizdat/doc/language-guide/02-data.md

 #### Type

-A `type` value represents the type of a value.
+A `Type` value represents the type of a value.
 Every type has a name which is typically, but not necessarily, a string.
 There are three major categories of type: